Butter-NaN/ProDuck/README.md

 ## Ideas
 1. Webapp that helps diners split the bill.
 Preferably a static page, users add dishes one by one, indicating who ordered that dish.
 Settings such as session and dish %-multiplier (for GSTs, discount) available.
 Requires javascript, html, CSS know-how.
 Perhaps sessions may be stored in cookies.
+2. Inspired by commitbait (https://github.com/yangshun/commitbait).
+Script that takes a commit message and contextually makes it clickbait-y (e.g "add Home controlleer" >> "You'll never believe what adding a Home controller did!")